Executive Board of Trustees

 Sally Greene is renowned for rescuing and restoring The Old Vic, Criterion and Richmond theatres.
 In 1998, having saved The Old Vic from closure, she formed The Old Vic Theatre Trust with Stephen Daldry, and in 2003 she formed the Old Vic Theatre Company.
 Sally is the founder of Greene Light Stage and co-producer of the Tony Award winning Billy Elliot the Musical.
 Sally is the proprietor of the world-famous Soho jazz club, Ronnie Scott’s, and in 2007 she launched Greene Light Films.
 In 2004 Sally opened the Cheyne Walk Brasserie, once voted restaurant of the year by Harper’s Magazine.

 She is the recipient of an OBE and a Montblanc Arts and Culture Award, in recognition of her contribution to the arts in Britain.
-Sally has worked continuously throughout her career to support young musicians, actors and other creatives through her involvement with charities including the NSPCC, Pop-up Ltd, HighTide Festival, London Music Fund, as well as the Ronnie Scott’s Charitable Foundation.
-More info on: http://sallygreeneobe.com/
+Sally has worked continuously throughout her career to support young musicians, actors and other creatives through her involvement with charities including the NSPCC, Pop-up Ltd and HighTide Festival.
+Sally supports young musicians as a Trustee for the London Music Fund as well as for the Ronnie Scott’s Charitable Foundation.

 Michael Watt is an international businessman and entrepreneur who is considered one of the pioneers of international rights to televised sporting events (rugby, cricket, and soccer) and the entertainment industry.
 Michael has interests in many Broadway, West End, and Australian theatre productions as well as music, and is the only New Zealander to have received a Tony for Annie Get Your Gun.
 He is the co-owner of the world- famous Ronnie Scott’s Jazz Club, and with partner Korda Marshall he co-owned the record label Infectious Music, home to Grammy nominated and Mercury Music Prize 2012 winners Alt-J. A dedicated conservationist, he is a supporter of a wide range of charitable organistaions including ventures in Cuba, Nicaragua, Syria, Mozambique, Bangladesh, Jordan, cricket academies in South Africa and New Zealand, and a music school in South Africa, just to name a few.
 He was awarded the ONZ for International Philanthropy.